captainwz/react-pocket/README.md

 3.Do whatever you want to do tackle the outputs like webpack or gulp just to run your app!
 Good Luck!🎉

 ### API
 Redollar tries to make its APIs resemble those of jquery.
-More APIs are under developing.
+More APIs are being developed.
 Here are some available now.

 ---